Iniciaste sesión como:

 key word: listening (chōmon)

-Before Shinran, the recitation of the nembutsu was seen as a practice that was under the control of the practitioner.
-This led many people to believe that their birth in the pure land depended on the number of recitations of Amida's Name: the more recitations, the more merit accumulated to attain birth.
+Traditionally, in some Pure Land Buddhist schools, the recitation of the nembutsu was seen as a practice that was under the control of the practitioner.
+This led many people to believe that their birth in the Pure Land depended on the number of recitations of Amida's Name: the more recitations, the more merit accumulated to attain birth.
+There was also a belief that the practice of the nenbutsu ought to be continued until the last minute of life, otherwise birth in the Pure Land would be compromised.
 This is the nembutsu of one's own power.
-Shinran Shonin redefined this practice based on his interpretation of Amida Buddha's long sutra and the teachings of his teacher Honen.
-The nembutsu of the other power is the proof that Amida's vow has already been fulfilled; in other words, saying Namo Amida Butsu expresses that we are already on the path to awakening.
-The nembutsu that Amida gives us is the nembutsu of the other power.
+Shinran Shōnin redefined this practice based on his interpretation of the Larger Sutra of Immeasurable Life and the teachings of his master Hōnen.
+The nembutsu of other power is the proof that Amida's vow has already been fulfilled; in other words, saying Namu Amida Butsu expresses that we are already on the path to awakening.
+The nembutsu of other power, that is, the nenbutsu that is itself other power, expresses that the Buddha’s vows and merits are already fulfilled and are freely given to us if we simply ‘listen’ to them.
+The frequency or number of recitations are irrelevant, because the effort of the practitioner is negated and trust is placed in the power of the Vow itself, the power of awakening, the power of the Buddha.

 Keyword: nembutsu of the other power (tariki no nembutsu)